 People with Hispanic origins now comprise the largest minority group in Nebraska.
 Language issues and access to medical services affect the overall health of first-generation immigrants, their children, and grandchildren, especially when it comes to diabetes and dental health.
 ELVPHD conducts dental and diabetes screenings and educational programs in schools to help maintain the health of the community.

-This program offers guidelines to minorities for controlling chronic diseases such as: diabetes, high cholesterol, hypertension, cardiovascular disease and obesity, etc. This is done through interactive classes, home visits and self-management of the disease or prevention of disease.
+This program offers services to all minorities for controlling chronic diseases such as: diabetes, cardiovascular disease and obesity, etc. This is done through interactive classes, home visits referrals, and disease self-management.
 We promote healthy life styles in our communities.

-If you are interested in diabetes screening, tips on exercise or nutrition, or other information on healthy living, contact our office between 8:00 a.m. and 4:30 p.m.
+If you are interested in our minority diabetes and cardiovascular disease self-management sessions, healthy living classes, or fitness classes, please contact our office between 8:00 a.m. and 4:30 p.m.